5 Archaeological Discoveries That Confirmed the Bible in 2025

 Archaeologists discovered:

-• Elaborate stairways that surround the reservoirs
+2. Elaborate stairways surrounding the reservoirs

 The Towers and Their History